Mutual Divorce

 Documents Required for Mutual Consent Divorce

-Aadhaar Card and/or Any Other current Address Proof of Both Parties
+Aadhaar or Any Address Proof of Both Parties

 When can mutual consent be filed for divorce?